OperatorJack/Magic-Mechanics/MM - Enhanced Detection/00 - Core/MM - Enhanced Detection - Readme.txt

 01 - Cast VFX
  * Additional VFX.
 This includes more VFX that replace the default Mysticism hit and casting VFX for the detection effects.
 This is optional.
 02 - Alternate VFX
  * Alternative VFX.
-The VFX provided in 00 - Core may not work on some graphics cards.
-If you have this issue, experience a significant FPS drop, or just prefer a minimalist view, use these alternative VFX.
+If you just prefer a minimalist view, use these alternative VFX.
+This is optional.
+03 - Nvidia VFX
+ * Alternative VFX.
+These VFX are designed for Nvidia graphics card and have higher quality effects and visuals.
+However, these VFX do not have the fade-in / fade-out ability that the normal VFX do.
+If you used this mod before the Nvidia component was introduced, this was the VFX previously in 00 - Core.
 This is optional.

 This mod IS NOT compatible with OpenMW, at least until support for MWSE mods is added.